SWC-Advanced-Microscopy/StitchIt/README.md

 # Motivation

 Nonlinear illumination of an image is a common artifact of any microscope.
 This artifact is particularly noticable in a tile acquasition system such as [Ragan et al.](http://www.nature.com/nmeth/journal/v9/n3/abs/nmeth.1854.html).
 To adjust image brightness of each tile, one can calculte an average image of the acquired stack.
-Although this technique works very well on images with wide intensiry range, on images with a weak signal more robust solution is required.
+Although this technique works very well on images with wide intensity range, on images with a weak signal more robust solution is required.

 # Example
 ```Matlab